TecSAR (SAR Technology Demonstration Satellite)

 The multi-mode payload employs electronic beam steering, which can be operated in various observation modes including various polarization combinations (optional): HH, HV, VH, VV.

 • Stripmap mode: the synthetic apertures are targeted on wide geographical swaths.
-The spacecraft performs synchronous imaging and does not change its orientation during observations except for some small maneuver due to the need to keep the imaging strip parallel to the ground track.
+The spacecraft performs synchronous imaging and does not change its orientation during observations except for some small maneuvers due to the need to keep the imaging strip parallel to the ground track.
 Squinted strip imaging is possible.

 • Wide coverage ScanSAR.
 The coverage of large strips is achieved by electronic beam steering.
 Three beams are used in the nominal wide coverage mode which create three footprints (subswaths) in the target area.
 The ground resolution in this mode is decreasing since the integration time is split up among the subswaths.

 The swath width can be increased by using more antenna beams.
-In principle the swath width may get to more than 100 km for some incidence angles.
+In principle, the swath width may get to more than 100 km for some incidence angles.
 However, this reduces the ground resolution to about 20 m.

 • Spotlight mode: this focuses on a specific, pre-assigned target.
 In spotlight, the spacecraft performs mechanical steering to halt the antenna footprint in a specific target area.
 The longer integration time over the spot target area yields an improved azimuth resolution.
-The range resolution is achieved in adjusting the bandwidth to the incidence angle.
+The range resolution is achieved by adjusting the bandwidth to the incidence angle.
 The TecSAR ability for spotlight imaging in squint allows for multi-look imaging without any loss in resolution.
-To obtain a multi-look image of a given target area, a number of spotlight images are being observed, each at a different squint angle.
+To obtain a multi-look image of a given target area, a number of spotlight images are observed, each at a different squint angle.